-Charleston, South Carolina is in many ways a military city.
+Charleston, South Carolina, is, in many ways, a military city.
 During the Revolutionary War, it was besieged and captured by the British in one of the worst American losses of the conflict.
-Just outside city in the Charleston Bay sits Fort Sumter, famous forever as the place where the Civil War began.
-Across the Cooper River from Charleston is Mount Pleasant, SC where the USS Yorktown aircraft carrier, USS Clamagore submarine, and USS Laffey destroyer reside at Patriot's Point.
+Just outside the city in Charleston Bay sits Fort Sumter, famous forever as the place where the Civil War began.
+Across the Cooper River from Charleston is Mount Pleasant, SC, where the USS Yorktown aircraft carrier, USS Clamagore submarine, and USS Laffey destroyer reside at Patriot's Point.
 North of the city, the U.S. Air Force and U.S. Navy operate out of Joint Base Charleston.

-Vesey brought other educated, free blacks in on his plan, including two who worked as paid servants to the Governor.
+Vesey brought other educated, free Blacks in on his plan, including two who worked as paid servants to the Governor.
 His plot was well organized but was revealed to the government before it could be carried out.

-As a headquarters for the new municipal guard, the act provided that land in the city being used as a tobacco inspection station be given to the new group "for the purpose of being fortified as an arsenal and guard house."
+As a headquarters for the new municipal guard, the Act provided that land in the city being used as a tobacco inspection station be given to the new group "for the purpose of being fortified as an arsenal and guard house."

-Land in a different part of the city was granted to the guard to be sold in order to fund the construction.
-Its day-to-day operating costs however, were paid for by "a tax of ten dollars...imposed on all houses within the limits so guarded inhabited by Negros or persons of colour as tenants or owners" as well as an additional ten-dollar tax on all "free male Negros or persons of colour who exercise any mechanic trade" within the city.
+Land in a different part of the city was granted to the guard to be sold to fund the construction.
+Its day-to-day operating costs, however, were paid for by "a tax of ten dollars...imposed on all houses within the limits so guarded inhabited by Negros or persons of colour as tenants or owners" as well as an additional ten-dollar tax on all "free male Negros or persons of colour who exercise any mechanic trade" within the city.

 As one-sided as the law was, it did place one restriction on members of the guard: they, much like those they were charged with guarding, could not vote.

-Under the provisions of the Act, well-known Charleston architect Frederick Wesner got to work designing the new building: a simple two-story brick construction, with bricks laid in the English bond style, featuring interior supportive arches that faced an open courtyard and topped by a wooden parapet.
+Under the provisions of the Act, well-known Charleston architect Frederick Wesner got to work designing the new building: a simple two-story brick construction, with bricks laid in the English bond style, featuring supportive interior arches that faced an open courtyard and topped by a wooden parapet.
 The structure was completed in 1829.

 In 1826, as the building was rising, another famous Charleston architect, Robert Mills, described the process:

 "An extensive citadel, or fortified arsenal and barracks, is now erecting at the upper end of the city, on the site of the old Tobacco inspection, where the principal stand of arms, etc. will be kept.
-The works will be guarded by bastions at the four angles, on which cannon will be mounted — the whole surmounted by a high wall"
+The works will be guarded by bastions at the four angles, on which cannon will be mounted — the whole surmounted by a high wall."

 His description was apt and accurate, but his choice of the word "Citadel" proved to be no less than prophetic.

 The U.S. Army, under the command of President Andrew Jackson and Vice President John C. Calhoun, a native South Carolinian, was happy to oblige and sent over troops from nearby Fort Moultrie.
 The cooperation was not to last, however.
-By the end of 1832, Calhoun had resigned as Vice President and South Carolina found itself on the verge of seceding from the Union at the height of the Nullification Crisis, during which the state government asserted it had the right to nullify, or refuse to enforce within its borders, a tariff on imported goods enacted by Congress.
+By the end of 1832, Calhoun had resigned as Vice President.
+South Carolina found itself on the verge of seceding from the Union at the height of the Nullification Crisis, during which the state government asserted it had the right to nullify, or refuse to enforce within its borders, a tariff on imported goods enacted by Congress.

 Though he may have been a Unionist during his gubernatorial term, Richardson was as strong an advocate for South Carolina as any.
 In an 1842 speech before the legislature, the Governor called for the state's two arsenals to be transformed into military academies.
 Apparently a passionate supporter of education, Richardson explained that the state stood to gain much from the new institutions: